 - Certificate Propagation: Right-click > Restart

-Set all three to “Automatic” startup type if they aren’t already.
+Set all three to “Automatic” startup if they aren’t already.

 Step 6: Clear the Certificate Cache

-Corrupted cached certificates cause authentication failures even when the reader works.
+That’s what makes certificate cache issues endearing to us IT folks—corrupted cached certificates cause authentication failures even when the reader works perfectly.
 Open Command Prompt as Administrator and run:

 certutil -urlcache * delete